Python Read All Existing Cells in Excel

 >>>

->>> # Bank check the used spreadsheet space using the attribute "dimensions" >>> sheet . dimensions 'A1:O100' >>> sheet . auto_filter . ref = "A1:O100" >>> workbook . save ( filename = "sample_with_filters.xlsx" )
+>>> # Bank check the used spreadsheet space using the attribute "dimensions" >>> sheet . dimensions 'A1:O100' >>> sheet . auto_filter . ref = "A1:O100" >>> workbook . save ( filename = "sample_with_filters.xlsx" ) You should now come across the filters created when opening the spreadsheet in your editor:

 You don't have to apply sheet.dimensions if you know precisely which office of the spreadsheet y'all want to utilise filters to.